 Mam loves her kitchen, her double oven would be working overtime: baking galore with cookies, sweet breads, savory dishes and the traditional Mexican Christmas fare for the many parties she and my father would hold during the month of December.
 Mam taught me that love was best expressed in plentiful bowls of food, and share and spread widely a bite at a time.
 Every year she would make tons of edible gifts for neighbours and friends, this is a tradition I have tried to keep as much as possible.
 I bake or make something edible every year and put it in nice containers with ribbons and a card and we deliver them every year to our closest friends.

-So when I was contacted by to take part in some workshops in Cork City Christmas Market in December, I chose to do Edible Gifts.
+So when I was contacted by The Theatre of Food to take part in some workshops in Cork City Christmas Market in December, I chose to do Edible Gifts.
 So apart from sharing a few ideas there, this year I'll be making a few different edible gifts.
 Starting with this recipe for buñuelos, a fried wheat tortilla, dusted with sugar and cinnamon.
 I've chosen to use an old basket I had in the house and I made it pretty with some recycled Christmas decorations I found in the attic.

 Heat the oil in a heavy non-stick pan.
 The oil needs to be very hot for this, otherwise the tortillas will just go soggy and absorb too much oil.